Dasian/cornelius/README.md

 in voice channels and sending notifications for server events.
 Made with love and [discord.py](https://github.com/Rapptz/discord.py)

 ## Features
-- All privileged commands are controlled through pms with a recognized admin (env file)
+- All privileged commands are controlled through pms with a recognized admin (`.env` file)
 - Create, save, and send custom embedded messages
 - Send regular messages through the bot to a server
 - Ping roles with with an embedded message